Rave4799/Rave4799/README.md

 - 🧠 Currently learning about Automation Technologies,Industrial Robots and Applications, Mechatronics engineering and Machine Learning Technologies .

-- 👯 I’m looking for an internship.
+- 👯 I’m looking for a Master Thesis in Autonomous Driving or Robotic Applications .

 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!<br>
 - Outside tech,  I love to Travel, Photography is my best hobby.